 - Continue to take simeprevir even if you feel well.
 Do not miss any doses.

-- If you miss a dose of simeprevir and it is more than 12 hours before your next dose, take the missed dose with food and go back to your regular dosing schedule.
-If you miss a dose of simeprevir and it is less than 12 hours before your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of simeprevir, take it as soon as possible with food.
+If it is less than 12 hours before your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use simeprevir.

 Important safety information:

 - Simeprevir may cause rashes and skin reactions to sunlight, which may be severe.
 Sometimes, this has led to the need to go to the hospital.
 This is most common during the first 4 weeks of treatment, but can happen at any time during treatment.
 This risk may be higher in patients of East Asian descent.
 Limit sunlight exposure and avoid the use of sunlamps, tanning beds, or other types of light therapy during treatment with simeprevir.
 Use a sunscreen, and wear a hat, sunglasses, and protective clothing if you must be outside for more than a short time.
 Call your doctor right away if you have burning, redness, swelling, or blisters on your skin; mouth sores or ulcers; or red or inflamed eyes.